International-Data-Spaces-Association/ids-specification/transfer/transfer.process.protocol.md

 #### Push Transfer

-A push transfer is when the provider data plane initiates sending of data to a consumer endpoint.
-For example, after the consumer has issued an `TransferRequestMessage,` the provider begins data transmission to an endpoint specified by the consumer using an agreed-upon wire protocol.
+A push transfer is when the [Provider's](../model/terminology.md#provider) data plane initiates sending of data to a consumer endpoint.
+For example, after the consumer has issued an `TransferRequestMessage,` the
+[Provider](../model/terminology.md#provider) begins data transmission to an endpoint specified by the consumer using an agreed-upon wire protocol.

 ![](./push-transfer-process.png)

 #### Pull Transfer

-A pull transfer is when the consumer data plane initiates retrieval of data from a provider endpoint.
-For example, after the provider has issued an `TransferProcessStart,` message, the consumer can request the data from the provider-specified endpoint.
+A pull transfer is when the consumer data plane initiates retrieval of data from a [Provider](../model/terminology.md#provider) endpoint.
+For example, after the [Provider](../model/terminology.md#provider) has issued an `TransferProcessStart,` message, the consumer can request the data from the [Provider](../model/terminology.md#provider)-specified endpoint.

 ![](./pull-transfer-process.png)